mojombo/tomdoc/tomdoc.md

 <a name="signature" />
 ### The Signature Section

-The signature section allows you specify the nature of methods that are dynamically created at runtime.
+The signature section allows you to specify the nature of methods that are dynamically created at runtime.

 The section MUST start with the word "Signature" on a line by itself.
 The next